SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Conclusions

 \section{Conclusions}

-In this work, we present \textit{\saferedirector}, a plug-and-play unlearning framework for safe image generation via semantic redirection.
-Unlike existing approaches that require retraining or compromise visual quality, \saferedirector operates directly on prompt and latent embeddings, achieving fine-grained concept forgetting with minimal overhead.
-Our method supports multiple unlearning scenarios, including nudity suppression as well as object and style removal, and demonstrates strong performance across both standard and adversarial settings.
-Extensive experiments confirm that \saferedirector not only outperforms state-of-the-art baselines in terms of forgetting and robustness, but also maintains semantic preservation and aesthetic fidelity.
+In this work, we have presented \textit{\saferedirector}, a plug-in unlearning framework for safe image generation via semantic redirection.
+Rather than modifying diffusion backbone parameters, \saferedirector intervenes in prompt and latent representations during inference, enabling fine-grained concept forgetting while preserving benign generation behavior.
+We evaluate \saferedirector across multiple unlearning scenarios, including nudity suppression, object removal, and style removal, under standard, paraphrased, and adversarial prompts.
+The results show that \saferedirector achieves a favorable balance among forgetting, robustness, semantic preservation, and visual fidelity on the evaluated diffusion models with compatible conditioning interfaces.

-Future research directions include extending \saferedirector to additional generative model families beyond the Stable Diffusion series, such as transformer-based or autoregressive architectures.
-Further, exploring advanced techniques for disentangling sensitive concepts that are closely tied to abstract or global scene semantics, including political bias or implicit violence, remains a valuable direction.
-Finally, incorporating task-adaptive tuning or reinforcement-guided redirection strategies may enhance the flexibility and safety compliance of our framework.
+This study focuses on the evaluated Stable Diffusion-compatible models.
+Extending semantic redirection to architectures with substantially different conditioning mechanisms remains an important direction for future work.
+Other promising directions include coordinating redirection across multi-encoder backbones, improving disentanglement for concepts tied to abstract or global scene semantics, and incorporating task-adaptive or reinforcement-guided objectives to improve flexibility and alignment with safety policies.